RebelToolbox/RebelDocumentation/tutorials/scripting/c_sharp/c_sharp_style_guide.rst

 C# style guide
 ==============

-Having well-defined and consistent coding conventions is important for every project, and Godot is no exception to this rule.
+Having well-defined and consistent coding conventions is important for every project, and Rebel Projects are no exception to this rule.

-This page contains a coding style guide, which is followed by developers of and contributors to Godot itself.
+This page contains a coding style guide, which is followed by developers of and contributors to Rebel Engine itself.
 As such, it is mainly intended for those who want to contribute to the project, but since the conventions and guidelines mentioned in this article are those most widely adopted by the users of the language, we encourage you to do the same, especially if you do not have such a guide yet.